-Specific Course Goals and Timed Outcomes
+Specific Course Goals and Timed Outcomes (Beta Testing) Short Summary

-Seventy-five students were tested and the average time necessary to complete each task was recorded in the above objectives and timed outcome section.
+25 students were successfully tested and the average time necessary to complete each task was recorded stated in the above objectives and timed outcome section.
 In the above timed outcome section area, the tasks were measured using times spent on each specific objective goal and final assignment grading of 70% and higher.
-Sixty-one students successfully completed assignment and survey with an average score of 85 percent within 30 days.
-The students tracked their times on the above learning objectives (course content) and answer sheet to complete their final assignment.
-Rusty Randall Proctor, Powell Unit, 9/15/2012.
+40 students were originally given a task assignment survey in which to track their times on the above learning objectives (course content) and utilized a Scantron answer sheet to complete their final assignment.
+All students were given 30 days to complete this assignment and survey.
+Only 25 were successful and passed the final assignment with the highest passing score of 99 and the lowest score of 70 percent with 15 students failing by not completing the assignment or scoring less than 70 percent.